pwood/fdbexplorer/README.md

 ## Usage

-`fdbexplorer` is configured by command line parameters, though will accept an overridden cluster file location if the `FDB_CLUSTER_FILE` environment variable is set.
+`fdbexplorer` is primarily configured by command line parameters.
+If `FDB_CLUSTER_FILE` environment variable is set, then it will attempt to find the cluster file at that location automatically (i.e. no command line arguments are required).

 ```shell
 # ./fdbexplorer --help